-- (d) ICP Project Areas must meet all of the following: - (1) Include at least one (1) Transit Station/Stop; - (2) Be served by at least one (1) mode of Qualifying Transit that does not meet the requirements of High Quality Transit at the time of application submittal; AND - (3) Include Capital Projects or Program Costs as follows:
+- (d) ICP Project Areas must meet all of the following: - (1) Include at least one (1) Transit Station/Stop" - (2) Be served by at least one (1) mode of Qualifying Transit that does not meet the requirements of High Quality Transit at the time of application submittal; and - (3) Include Capital Projects or Program Costs as follows:

-If the ICP Project Area application proposes to fund an Affordable Housing Development with AHSC Program funds, that housing must be located within one-half mile of a Transit Station/Stop by the time a certificate of occupancy is provided.
+If the ICP Project Area application proposes to fund an Affordable Housing Development with AHSC Program funds, that housing must be located within a 1⁄2 mile of a Transit Station/Stop.

-(e) RIPAs must meet all the requirements detailed in Section 102(d) above for an ICP Project Area and must be located within a Rural Area.
+(e) RIPAs must meet all of the requirements detailed in Section 102(d) above for an ICP Project Area and must be located within a Rural Area.